SoluDevTech/flux/README.md

 ## Inference API Services

-This section covers setting up services to access inference APIs running on external machines (Jetson and Mac) from within the K3s cluster.
+This section covers setting up services to access inference APIs running on external machines (Jetson) from within the K3s cluster.

 ### Overview

 The inference services allow pods in the cluster to access AI inference APIs running on external machines using standard Kubernetes service discovery.
-This enables applications to use inference endpoints via cluster-internal URLs like `http://mac-inference.default.svc.cluster.local`.
+This enables applications to use inference endpoints via cluster-internal URLs.

 ### 1. Jetson Inference Service